tueimage/corneal_pachymetry/README.md

 # Corneal Pachymetry
-This repository contains python code for corneal pachymetry in anterior segment optical coherence tomography (AS-OCT) scans as described in the paper **Corneal Pachymetry by AS-OCT after Descemet’s Membrane Endothelial Keratoplasty** by Heslinga *et al.* [1].
+This repository contains python code for corneal pachymetry in anterior segment optical coherence tomography (AS-OCT) scans as described in the paper **Corneal Pachymetry by AS-OCT after Descemet’s Membrane Endothelial Keratoplasty** by Heslinga *et al.* [1], developed by R.T.Lucassen.
 Analysis of the corneal thickness, estimated using a convolutional neural network (CNN), can be performed by means of a graphical user interface (GUI).
 The GUI allows for interactive inspection of corneal thinkness per radial slice, as well as for pachymetry maps and differential pachymetry maps of the cornea as a whole.
 The specific CNN provided in this repository is a small version of the **CNN with dimension reduction** described in [1], trained with only 50% of the filters to reduce the model size.
 The code for creating the full CNN with dimension reduction model is also available here.

 [1] https://arxiv.org/abs/2102.07846